University of Leeds accommodation: The Tannery

+The Tannery was a modern student accommodation building on Cavendish Street owned by Unite Students.
+It was located at the rear of Sentinel towers, approximately 20–minutes walk from the Leeds University campus and 0.6 mi from the city centre.
+There were 4 blocks at The Tannery (A-D) around a central courtyard.
+It had all en-suite rooms with wireless internet, a common room, laundry facilities, cycle storage and Edge Sports Centre membership.

 Weetwood Hall

 The former University of Leeds hall of residence is now a Hotel and Conference Centre (owned and run by the university).
 It is located on the junction of the A660 and the Leeds Outer Ring Road.